2Tough/Odin-recipes/READ.md

 The features of git add and commit are not properly showing up.
 This is a test.

 Trying again to see new changes

+Added and completed new section

+Done in the same format as previous one.